 In addition to Mthembu, Newcastle mayor Dr Ntuthuko Mahlaba, is out on bail for the alleged murder of ANC Youth League official Wandile Ngobeni, while in Durban and Pietermaritzburg, several ANC councillors are standing trial for the killing of their comrades.

 The PEC decided before the May 8 polls that all members charged with serious crimes should stand aside from public office until their matters were concluded in court.
+However, Mahlaba and others have thus far refused to do so, despite being given a deadline.

 On Friday, provincial chairperson Sihle Zikalala told the meeting that those who refused to stand aside would be recalled by the party and removed from office.